FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 ```
 .
 │
-├─── customizations             # we will need a separate directory to use as a volume
+├─── config                     # we will need a separate directory to use as a volume
 │    │
 │    └─── run.sh                # custom startup script
 │